Ladysmith Black Mambazo: 1986–1993

 In 1985, Paul Simon travelled to South Africa in the hope of collaborating with African musicians for his Graceland album.
 Simon contacted Shabalala and conversed with him in person — after much discussion and excitement, the group travelled to London to record with Simon.
 The first recording was "Homeless" — the music and chorus were composed by Simon, with Shabalala composing the Zulu introduction and main (non-English) body of the song.
 They also sang on the song "Diamonds on the Soles of Her Shoes" and "You Can Call Me Al".
 Simon brought the group to New York City to perform on Saturday Night Live and they performed "Diamonds..." prior to the album or song being released.
 Graceland was released in late 1986, and although both Joseph Shabalala and Paul Simon were accused of breaking the cultural boycott of South Africa, the album became a huge success and sold 16 million copies and further boosted Ladysmith Black Mambazo's international image.
 This also paved the way for other African acts such as Stimela and Mahlathini and the Mahotella Queens to gain popularity among Western audiences.

 After Graceland, Simon acted as producer for their first album for US release on Warner Brothers Records, Shaka Zulu (1987).
 Shaka Zulu won the Grammy Award for Best Traditional Folk Recording in 1988.
 Two more records were recorded for Warner Brothers Records in the US: Journey of Dreams (1988) and Two Worlds One Heart (1990).
 On the latter album, the group recorded with The Winans, Julia Fordham and George Clinton among other then-popular artists.

 The success of the Graceland recording and subsequent concert tours led to a strong touring life for the group that continues to this day.
 Ladysmith Black Mambazo perform concert tours around the world for six or more months every year.

 In 1988, Ladysmith Black Mambazo appeared in Michael Jackson's movie Moonwalker, where they performed "The Moon Is Walking" (an abridged version of the song "Lindelani", which appears on Journey of Dreams) over the end credits.
 Ladysmith Black Mambazo was also featured in the Sesame Street song "Put Down the Duckie", as well as "The African Alphabet".

 In 1988, Ladysmith Black Mambazo sang "Mbube" during the opening sequence of the Eddie Murphy movie Coming to America, but the song was not released on the soundtrack.

+In August 1990, Ladysmith Black Mambazo performed together with the Cologne group Bläck Fööss in front of the Cologne Cathedral.

 On 10 December 1991, Shabalala's brother and one of the bass members in the group, Headman Shabalala, was shot and killed by Sean Nicholas, a white off-duty security guard.
 Headman's death was followed by the retirement of two members in 1993 and Shabalala recruited three of his sons into the group.